gmshawon/native-elements/elements/ne-button/README.md

 ```

 ### PostCSS
-If you are inside a postCSS environment you can also import the `.pcss` source file and build it with your buil process:
+If you are inside a postCSS environment you can also import the `.pcss` source file and build it with your build process:
 ```css
 @import 'node_modules/ne-button/src/ne-button.pcss';
 ```